LITdevs/.github/profile/README.md

 # 🔥🔥🔥
 We make software.
-Yeah, you'll be surprised by that one.
+Yeah, you'll be surprised by that.
+Are you surprised?
+Are you?

+## Projects
-We're working on [Vukkybox](https://vukkybox.com), a game where you can collect over 300 Vukkies, and [SaladBind](https://github.com/vukkyltd/saladbind), an open source tool for the [Salad](https://salad.com) application.
+We're working on [Vukkybox](https://vukkybox.com), a [gachapon](https://en.wikipedia.org/wiki/Gashapon)-like webgame where you can collect over 300 mysterious creatures known as Vukkies, and [SaladBind](https://github.com/vukkyltd/saladbind), an open source tool for the [Salad](https://salad.com) application.

+Both of these projects use Node.js as their backend.

 More stuff is coming soon.
 As in, very soon.
 Or maybe not very soon.
 I don't know!